-Madison County was a horror that had it’s flaws but, showed some potential for writer/director Eric England and his latest flick Contracted shows some growth in that potential but, is sadly dragged down by an increasingly absurd last act and a predictable and silly conclusion.
+Madison County was a horror that had it’s flaws but, showed some potential for writer/director Eric England and his latest flick Contracted shows some growth in that potential, but is sadly dragged down by an increasingly absurd last act and a predictable and silly conclusion.

-The film opens with what looks to be someone having sex with a corpse in a morgue and then switches focus to Samantha (Najarra Townsend) a bi-sexual young woman who is going through a break-up with her girlfriend Nikki (Katie Stegeman) and gets drunk at a friend’s (Alice Macdonald) party, gets drugged and has sex with a strange man named BJ (Simon Barrett).
+The film opens with what looks to be someone having sex with a corpse in a morgue and then switches focus to Samantha (Najarra Townsend) a bi-sexual young woman who is going through a break-up with her girlfriend Nikki (Katie Stegeman).
+Sam gets drunk at a friend’s (Alice Macdonald) party, gets drugged and has sex with a strange man named BJ (Simon Barrett).
 Almost immediately the next day, Sam starts to feel ill and begins to hemorrhage from between her legs.
 As the hours pass Sam becomes increasingly sickly forming a rash and starts to experience loss of hair, nails and teeth.
 Her doctor thinks it may be a sexually contracted decease, but Sam feels it’s impossible having just slept with that one man 24 hours earlier, though she’s not sure if he used protection.
 Making matters worse, her mysterious lover “BJ” is being sought by police for unknown reasons.
-As Sam continues to degenerate, with bloodshot eyes and increasing sores, and without any clue as to what’s happening to her, her life spirals out of control and as she starts to become more and more unstable… she becomes more and more violent.
+As Sam continues to degenerate, with bloodshot eyes and increasing sores, and without any clue as to what’s happening to her, her life spirals out of control.
+As she starts to become more and more unstable, she becomes more and more violent.
 What did BJ pass on to her and what is happening to her?

 As for the cast, at least England gets good work out of all of them.
-Najarra Townsend is really good as Sam and conveys her fear, frustration and confusion very well and her performance and England’s direction really help make the first hour of this flick very strong before it collapses towards it’s silly conclusion.
+Najarra Townsend is really good as Sam and conveys her fear, frustration and confusion very well and her performance and England’s direction really help make the first hour of this flick very strong, before it collapses towards it’s silly conclusion.
 It’s her show and she shows some real chops here.
 The rest of the cast are fine with William’s being good, as always, as Sam’s religious mother and Macdonald being appropriately ditzy and self-absorbed as ‘friend’ Alice.
-The rest are all quite adequate and it’s a shame the story did keep up with the cast.
+The rest are all quite adequate and it’s a shame the story didn’t keep up with the cast.

 Overall, I still feel this film is worth a look.
 It has a very strong and disturbing first two acts and some nice work by the actors.
 The first hour is very effectively directed by England and it’s disappointing he let’s the story go from a frightening commentary on STDs to a violent and bloody…and all too familiar…horror movie cliché.
 It’s also just plain absurd that a doctor could look at this young woman degenerate so quickly and not even suggest she go to a hospital.
 Still, there is growth here in England’s work and he may really surprise us yet.

-2 and 1/2 maggots.
+Rated 2 and 1/2 (out of 4) maggots.